-Includes locations, events, or circumstances over which LECOM exercised substantial control over both the Respondent and the context in which the sexual harassment occurred, and also includes any building owned or controlled by a student organization that is officially recognized by LECOM.
-Factors to consider include whether LECOM funded, promoted, or sponsored the event or circumstance where the alleged harassment occurred.
+Includes locations, events, or circumstances over which LECOM exercised substantial control over both the Respondent and the context in which the alleged sex discrimination occurred, and also includes any building owned or controlled by a student organization that is officially recognized by LECOM.
+Factors to consider include whether LECOM funded, promoted, or sponsored the event or circumstance where the alleged sex discrimination occurred.
 Program or activity includes LECOM's computer and internet networks, digital platforms, and computer hardware or software owned or operated by or used in LECOM operations.

-Incapacitation:
+Incapacity:

-Incapacitation is a condition that prevents a person from having the capacity to give consent.
+Incapacity is a condition that prevents a person from having the capacity to give consent.
 It may be due to the use of drugs or alcohol, when a person is asleep or unconscious, or because of an intellectual or other disability.
+Incapacity may be caused by the lack of consciousness or being asleep, being involuntarily restrained, or if an individual otherwise cannot consent.
+Depending on the degree of intoxication, someone who is under the influence of alcohol, drugs, or other intoxicants may be incapacitated and therefore unable to consent.